eTherapy App for Children with ADHD

 - Study design, ethics board approval and recruiting

-- Controlled multi-center pilot study to evaluate the efficacy and acceptance of learning and concentration exercises for ADHD, attention-deficit or hyperactive children
+- Controlled multi-center pilot study in March to evaluate the efficacy and acceptance of learning and concentration exercises for ADHD, attention-deficit or hyperactive children

 - Data analysis of multi-center pilot study